Intel-Media-SDK/infrastructure/README.md

 # Infrastructure of Intel® Media SDK
-Here located all things needed for deploying public infrastructure of Intel® Media SDK.
+Repository has all things needed for deploying public infrastructure of Intel® Media SDK.

 Repository contains:
 - Buildbot configuration